Tuesday, February 17, 2026

 Selvage Place

-Found photo: This old photo is of "Dockyard Houses" in Selvage Place, Rosyth, the first address my parents lived at when they moved from Cellardyke in the 1950s.
+Found photo: This old photo is of "Dockyard Houses" in Selvage Place, Rosyth, the first address my parents had when they moved west from Cellardyke in the 1950s.
 We lived at No. 10 which is pretty much in the middle of the picture.
 This photo looks to have been taken some time in the 1930s, before WWII.

 By the time I lived there most of those fences were gone, replaced by privet hedges.
 These homes were about 40 years old then and in need of upgrading.
 The houses were pretty basic, a coal fire, no proper heating, no hot water system, jammed windows, ill fitting doors, only basic sanitation and primitive electrical wiring ...
 I could go on.